What is an arterial blood gas?

 How long will it take?

-This tests takes approximately 15 to 30 minutes.
+This test takes approximately 15 to 30 minutes.

 How do I prepare for this test?

-Please arrive 15 minutes before your scheduled appointment time so our receptionist can register you.
-Please have your health card ready.
+Please arrive 15 minutes before your scheduled appointment time so you can be registered.
+Always bring your health card to any medical appointment.

-If you are on a portable oxygen unit ask your doctor if he/she wishes the blood sample drawn while you are on OR off the oxygen.
-If your doctor wants you off the oxygen when you have this blood sample drawn then you will have to be off of it for 20 minutes prior to the test.
+If you are on a portable oxygen unit ask your doctor if he/she wishes the blood sample be drawn while you are on or off the oxygen.
+If your doctor wants you off the oxygen when you have this blood sample drawn, then you will have to be off of it 20 minutes prior to the test.
 If you are uncomfortable with your portable oxygen being off, you may leave it on and discuss this with the therapist at the time of your appointment.
 Otherwise there are no special requirements.